openhab/openhab-docs/installation/linux.md

   echo 'deb https://dl.bintray.com/openhab/apt-repo2 stable main' | sudo tee /etc/apt/sources.list.d/openhab2.list
   ```

-* **Beta Release**
+* **Testing Release**

-  The beta builds come out less frequently, but will contain new features that are currently in the testing phase.
+  The beta and release candidate builds come out less frequently, but will contain new features that are currently in the testing phase.

   Add the **openHAB 2 Beta Repository** to your systems apt sources list: